I met Anya in Indonesia.

-Only when the villagers reached the base of the wall, did we realise that they had followed a thin trail.
+Only when the villagers reached the base of the wall, did we realise that they were following a thin trail.

 We were fascinated by that trail.

-It was a long hard ascent, with constant zig- zagging back and forth, but the trail was easy to find and obviously well used, and whilst the mountain side was very steep, it was not as sheer as it had looked from the forest.
+It was a long hard ascent, with constant zig zagging back and forth, but the trail was easy to find and obviously well used and whilst the mountain side was very steep, it was not as sheer as it had appeared seeing it from the forest.